They form the bedrock of the British Flat racing season and are the benchmark on which careers and legends are based.

 The third Classic of the season kicks off The Derby meeting at Epsom, south of London, in early June.

-The race is a step up in distance from the Guineas, run over a mile-and-a-half on the undulating Downs.
+The race, for fillies only, is a step up in distance from the Guineas, run over a mile-and-a-half on the undulating Downs.

-The course -- the same as for The Derby the following day -- is roughly U-shaped with a climb from the start, followed by a sweeping left-hand turn (Tattenham Corner) into a mostly downhill straight, finishing with a stiff climb in the last few hundred yards.
-Since 1892, horses have each carried nine stone in the race.
+The course – the same as for The Derby the following day – is roughly U-shaped with a climb from the start, followed by a sweeping left-hand turn (Tattenham Corner) into a mostly downhill straight, finishing with a stiff climb in the last few hundred yards.

-Enable, which went on to land the Irish Oaks and the prestigious Prix de l'Arc de Triomphe at Longchamp the same season, holds the race record of two minutes 34.13 seconds.
+Enable, which went on to win back-to-back Prix de l’Arc de Triomphe titles in Paris, holds the race record of two minutes 34.13 seconds.

 The purse is £500,000.